Elementary School Advanced Academic Programs (AAP)

 FCPS offers a continuum of advanced academic services for all students in Grades K-12.
 The continuum of services approach recognizes unique student needs.
 It focuses on matching students to services, not labeling students.
 Through the continuum, students have:

-Teachers and staff work together to provide the following levels of service at the elementary level:
+Teachers and staff work together to provide the following services at the elementary level:

 All students have opportunities to think critically, reason, and problem-solve.
 Teachers in Grades K-6 use:

-• materials from the AAP Curriculum Framework a least of once per quarter.
+- Materials from the AAP Curriculum Framework a least once per quarter.

 Because Access to Rigor is for all FCPS students, there is not a screening process.